JeromeSchmied/crablit/README.md

 to pour - gießen
 # I don't know what to write next. - Ich weiß nicht was...
 ```
-- Mode for Verbs-learning: if you need to learn lots of verbforms, like:
+- Mode for Verb-learning: if you need to learn lots of verbforms, like:
 ```text
 [crablit]
 [mode: verbs]